leo-editor/leo-editor/leo/doc/demo.md

 You will find this stylesheet in the node @data ``qt-gui-plugin-style-sheet`` in leoSettings.leo or myLeoSettings.leo.

-## Acknowledgements
+#Acknowledgements

-This plugin was written by Edward K. Ream, using Leo's screencast plugin as a starting point.
+Edward K. Ream wrote this plugin on January 29-30, 2017, using Leo's screencast plugin as a starting point.

-This plugin was inspired by [demo-it](https://github.com/howardabrams/demo-it/blob/master/demo-it.org).
-Or perhaps demo-it was inspired by Leo's earlier screencast plugin.
+The [demo-it](https://github.com/howardabrams/demo-it/blob/master/demo-it.org) inspired this plugin.
+Or perhaps it was the other way around. demo-it may have been inspired by the screencast plugin.